duncanhoge/Hypertrophy/README.md

   - Optional weight can be added for exercises like weighted push-ups

 ##### 3. Timed Based (`timed`)
-- **Description**: Duration-based exercises with integrated timer functionality
+- **Description**: Duration-based exercises with integrated timer functionality and flexible input options
 - **Input Fields**:
   - Duration (required): Target time in seconds
-- **Timer Features**:
+- **Enhanced Timer Features**:
-  - Visual countdown timer with circular progress indicator
+  - **Start Stopwatch**: Interactive count-up timer with real-time display
-  - Exercise name displayed during timer
+  - **Manual Duration Entry**: Option to enter duration directly without using the stopwatch
+  - **Flexible Workflow**: Users can use the stopwatch to time their exercise, then manually adjust the duration before logging
+  - **Visual Progress**: Large, clear timer display with exercise name and target time reference
-  - "Finish Early" option to stop timer before completion
+  - **Early Completion**: "End Set" option to stop timer before target time is reached
-  - Automatic logging when timer completes
+  - **Automatic Population**: Stopwatch results automatically populate the duration field for easy editing
+- **User Flow**:
+  1. **Start Stopwatch** (optional): Begin timing the exercise with visual feedback
+  2. **End Set**: Stop the timer when exercise is complete (populates duration field)
+  3. **Adjust Duration** (optional): Manually edit the duration field if needed
+  4. **Log Set & Start Rest**: Record the set and begin rest period
 - **Examples**: Plank, Wall Sit, Dead Hang
-- **Usage**: User sets target duration, starts timer, and can either let it complete or finish early
+- **Usage**: Provides maximum flexibility - users can time exercises with the stopwatch for accuracy, or enter durations manually for convenience

 ### Advanced Features
 - 🔐 **User Authentication**: Secure email/password authentication with Supabase